edgexfoundry/edgex-docs/docs_src/threat-models/secret-store/threat_model.md

 #### (m3) Loss of availability of PKI leaf by malicious deletion.

-* Container/Snap provided file system protections.
+* Container provided file system protections.

 #### (p) Disclosure, tampering, or deletion of secrets through /proc/mem or ptrace() by malicous or compromised microservice

-- Container/Snap provided memory protections.
+- Container provided memory protections.

 #### (q) Lost of confidentiality of input key material (IKM)